pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

     driver = new RemoteWebDriver(remoteAddress: new Uri("http://selenium-hub:4444/wd/hub"), options);
 }

-We found that docker will handle selenium-hub::4444 and connect to the selenium-hub container, but our local machine requires localhost:4444.
+We found that docker will handle selenium-hub::4444 and connect to the selenium-hub container, but running on a local machine requires localhost:4444.
 We declare them based on whether the machine is running Windows or if it's running Linux.
 The assumption is developers are using Windows and docker will be running Linux.
 This is not an ideal solution.
 The intention moving forwards is to have the network connection setup in the docker-compose.yml file.

+Alternatively, we are able to use a different conditional.
+Instead of checking the OS, we can check to see if a '.dockerenv' file is in the root directory.
+Docker creates this file at the top of the container's directory tree.
+This is far more reliable than the previous conditional.

+if (DockerHelper.IsRunningInDocker())
+{
+    driver = new RemoteWebDriver(remoteAddress: new Uri("http://selenium-hub:4444/wd/hub"), options);
+}
+else
+{
+    driver = new RemoteWebDriver(remoteAddress: new Uri("http://localhost:4444/wd/hub"), options);
+}

+This conditional uses the following method in the DockerHelper class:

+public static bool IsRunningInDocker()
+{
+    return File.Exists(@"/.dockerenv");
+}

+If the file exists then the code should be satisfied that it is running in a docker container.
+The only drawback is if a developer has the '.dockerenv' file in their root directory.
+However, this is very unlikely and therefore safer to use than checking which OS is being run.
+(The developer could be running their code on Linux or the code would have to accomodate for other OS ie Mac).

 # Troubleshooting